dieron/KC1/README.md

 # KC1 — Kayak Controller (Arduino Uno)

+> **Disclaimer:** This project is developed purely via vibe-coding.
+No manual code edits or fixes are performed; the code isn't always reviewed.
+Despite that, the controller is used on a real kayak on the water.

+> **Physical Project:** There is also a physical project where we build the motors with a controller.
+This will be published later.

+> **Android App:** An Android companion app is available that allows you to monitor the controller status, configure parameters on the fly, and control the kayak directly from your phone.
+Link will be added later.

+API Version: **0.4.0.0**ontroller (Arduino Uno)

 > Disclaimer: This project is developed purely via vibe-coding.
 No manual code edits or fixes are performed; the code isn’t always reviewed.
 Despite that, the controller is used on a real kayak on the water.

 API Version: **0.4.0.0**